padeir0/millipascal/spec.md

 It's important that `R` is a `POINT`, since this allows the syntax `R.[i]` as described in the following sections.
-Further improvements should address syntax sugar for array-like structures.

 These `data` declarations can be acessed like so: